+6.2 Web Advertising

-v.2 Web Advertising Advertising is an attempt to disseminate information in order to affect buyer seller transactions.
-In traditional marketing, advertising was impersonal, one way me communication that was paid for by sponsors.
-Telemarketing ar attempts to personalize advertising to make one interactive.
+Advertising is an attempt to disseminate information in order to affect buyer-seller transactions.
+In traditional marketing, advertising was impersonal, one-way mass communication that was paid for by sponsors.
+Telemarketing and direct mail ads were attempts to personalize advertising to make it more effective.
+These direct marketing approaches worked fairly well but were expensive and slow and seldom truly one-to-one interactive.